This post may contain affiliate links. Please read our disclosure policy.

 How to store and reheat leftovers

-Allow ham and beans to cool, then transfer to an airtight container.
-Store in the refrigerator up to 5 days and reheat via microwave or stove.
+Allow the ham and beans to cool, then transfer to an airtight container.
+Store in the refrigerator for up to 5 days, then reheat in a microwave or stovetop.

 Can this recipe be frozen?